Forms and Deadlines

 Click HERE to find your polling place.

-YES.
-All registered voters may vote early In-Person.
+All registered voters may vote early in-person at their County Election Office.
+This is also known as Advance Voting.
 Check with your County Election Office for hours and locations.

 BEGINS: Between seven (7) and twenty (20) days before Election Day.